University of Wyoming Scholarships (2025–2026) | Cost, Merit, Honors, and Aid Guide

 Is WUE automatic or application-based?

 UW treats WUE as a university-awarded discount (no separate WICHE application).
-Meet UW’s criteria (including ACT/SAT) and submit the enrollment deposit by the published deadline for your term.
+Meet academic criteria and submit required documents by the enrollment deadline for consideration.

 FAQs